IQSS/dataverse-client-javascript/docs/useCases.md

 _See [use case](../src/datasets/domain/useCases/CreateDataset.ts) implementation_.

-The above example creates the new dataset in the `:root` collection since no collection identifier is specified.
+The above example creates the new dataset in the root collection since no collection identifier is specified.
 If you want to create the dataset in a different collection, you must add the collection identifier as a second parameter in the use case call.

 The use case returns a [CreatedDatasetIdentifiers](../src/datasets/domain/models/CreatedDatasetIdentifiers.ts) object, which includes the persistent and numeric identifiers of the created dataset.